-Beit She’arim National Park encompasses the excavated site of a Jewish Roman-era city called Beit She’arim (House of Two Gates) and a complex of Jewish burial caves on the lower hillside.
-The site is located 20km from Haifa in the Lower Galilee.
-The UNECO-listed archaeological park is famed for its remarkable necropolis and catacombs that held coffins dating back to the 2nd-5th century AD.
+Beit Shearim National Park encompasses the excavated site of a Jewish Roman-era city called Beit Shearim (House of Two Gates) and a complex of Jewish burial caves on the lower hillside.
+The site is located 20km from Haifa in Lower Galilee.
+The UNESCO-listed archaeological park is famed for its remarkable necropolis and catacombs that held coffins dating back to the 2nd-5th century AD.

-On a visit to Beit She’arim National Park you should see the remains of the ancient synagogue; a basilica built during a later period; oil presses and the statue of Alexander Zaid on the site of the former village.
+On a visit to Beit Shearim National Park, you should see the remains of the ancient synagogue; a basilica built during a later period; oil presses and the statue of Alexander Zaid on the site of the former village.
 Zaid was part of Bar Giora that went on to become HaShome'er (Watchmen’s’ Guild), a group that dedicated itself to protecting Jewish villages.
-Also on the hilltop is the burial site of Shekh Abrek marked by a structure with twin domes.
+Also on the hilltop is the burial site of Sheik Abrek marked by a structure with twin domes.

 Among the fascinating burial caves, there is a large burial cave that was turned into a cistern during a later period; four burial chambers accessed via a central courtyard and the two-chambered Lulav Cave.
 The largest of the burial sites is the Cave of the Coffins which held 135 coffins.
 The large Cave of Rabbi Yehuda HaNasi has a courtyard above-ground with three entrances to the burial caves.
 There is a circular hike route that will take you past the burial caves and archaeological sites.